Site Map

 Culture - herpes simplex virus; Herpes simplex virus culture; Herpes zoster virus culture

-Herpes viral culture of a lesion is a laboratory test to check if a skin sore is infected with the herpes virus.
+Herpes viral culture of a lesion is a lab test to check if a skin sore is infected with the herpes virus.

 Images